open-telemetry/opentelemetry-ruby-contrib/README.md

 - [SQL Obfuscation](helpers/sql-obfuscation/)
 ## Additional Libraries

-This repository also contains libraries to aid with interoperablity with vendor specific tracing solutions:
+This repository also contains libraries to aid with interoperability with vendor specific tracing solutions:

 - [Context Propagation](propagator/): OTTrace and Amazon X-Ray
 - [Resource Detectors](resources/):